sim0n00ps/OF-DL/docs/docs/config/configuration.md

 Allowed values: `true`, `false`

-Description: If set to `true`, expired subscriptions will appear in the user list under the "Custom" menu option.
+Description: By default (or when set to `false`), messages that were sent by yourself will be added to the metadata DB and any media which has been sent by yourself will be downloaded.
+If set to `true`, the program will not add messages sent by yourself to the metadata DB and will not download any media which has been sent by yourself.

-## IncludeRestrictedSubscriptions
+## DownloadPostsIncrementally

 Type: `boolean`